 All too often in Florida an undue influencer or bad actor can persuade or manipulate a testator to transfer an account, sign a deed, or change a beneficiary designation in their favor.
 A contested will can have many implications, including trusts being challenged.
 If you or a loved one are in the difficult position of considering contesting a will consider engaging the help of knowledgeable Palm Beach County will contest lawyer.

-Palm Beach County Will Contest Attorney Explains Ways to Contest a Will in Florida
+Palm Beach County Will Contest Lawyer Explains Ways to Contest a Will in Florida

 There are several methods to challenge a will in Florida: (1) lack of capacity (2) undue influence (3) formalities (4) fraud (5) insane delusion.